sumit-bhikhchandani/Educational_Initiatives_Assignment/README.md

 - **Status Report**: "Rover is at (1, 3) facing East.
 No Obstacles detected."

 ## Code Structure
-- `mars_rover.cpp`: Contains the implementation of the Mars Rover simulation.
+- `mars_rover.ts`: Contains the implementation of the Mars Rover simulation.

 ## Contributing
 You can contribute by suggesting improvements or reporting issues.